alicht/intro-to-git-github-1121/github.md

 Continuing with what we started [Git Basics](https://git.generalassemb.ly/ga-wdi-boston/git) we are going to use Github to manage our project.

-## Remote Repository-  Linking with GitHub
+## Remote Repository-  Introducing GitHub!

 ![Alt Text](https://media.giphy.com/media/3orifhOeMIcO6YE0fu/giphy.gif)